 Use third-party apps.

-You can use a third-party app to help you optimize your device’s processes and save power in the process, such as Outbyte Android Care.
+You can use a third-party app to help you optimize your device’s processes and save power in the process.
 It cleans out junk, optimizes your RAM, speeds up your device, and extends your battery life for up to two hours.
 These extra hours are very important especially if you’re out and have no way to recharge.

 Buy a power bank.